educatorsRlearners/snscrape_demo/README.md

 # Ithaka Demo
-Wishing a huge thank you to the team at Ithaka for granting me this fantastic opportunity!
+Just want to take a moment to expresses my sincerest gratitude to the team at Ithaka for providing me with this fantastic opportunity to share!